sdevalapurkar/schedulearn/README.md

 # Schedulearn

-A web app that tutors and students can use to schedule lessons with each other through setting availabilities.
+A web app that tutors and students can use to schedule lessons efficiently with each other.

-## Try it out

-If you want to see our work in action, visit: schedulearn.com

-Otherwise, if you'd like to run a test module and play around with our code, complete the following steps:
+The service is available for free use at `https://www.schedulearn.com`

+## Repository Details

+### Running the Application Locally

 NOTE: This project is using python 3.6.5 and Django 2.0.6

-1- Using your terminal or command prompt, navigate to your workspace directory.
+1. Using your terminal or command prompt, navigate to your workspace directory.

-2- Next, you need to clone our repo on the terminal.
+2. You need to clone our repo on the terminal.
 You can do this by the following command:
-NOTE: $ sign at the beginning denotes the terminal.

 ```bash
 #!/bin/bash